 Omni vs Multi Channel: How to Evolve Lending Approach

-Considering the difference between multichannel and omnichannel, the second one connects all your systems by a single digital platform.
+Considering the difference between multichannel and omnichannel, the second one connects all your systems by a single online lending platform.
 Omni channel technology allows catering users throughout the lending journey, from onboarding to debt collection.
 It creates opportunities to interact with customers on each stage following the most favorable channels, such as a mobile phone, phone calls, emails, or in-person communication in the brick and mortar branch.

 Customers opt for a flexible digital experience